Hub of Hope Outcomes Report | 2014

-The Hub of Hope is a walk-in engagement center located under Two Penn Center in Philadelphia, providing social and health services to individuals experiencing long-term homelessness living in and around the subway concourses.
-The Hub's second season of operation lasted from December 2012 through March 2013.
+The Hub of Hope was a walk-in engagement center located under Two Penn Center in Philadelphia, providing social and health services to individuals experiencing long-term homelessness living in and around the subway concourses from January through early April 2014.
+Click to read the full report.

 Goals of the Hub of Hope